 It is not uncommon for business partnerships to begin in good faith and, later, suffer due to poor revenue models.
 Before taking on a 3PL or 4PL partner, examine their financial background thoroughly.

-If a company is not forthcoming with their financial information, that is a major red flag.
+If a company is not forthcoming with its financial information, that is a major red flag.

 6) Does the Provider Have a Reputation For Flexibility and Agility?